ATL Production is a French industrial SME of 25 people.

-It has an annual turnover of €3.5 million and has equipped nearly 900 hotels with its flagship product, Levly®, of which 70,000 units have been installed.
+It achieves €3.5m in annual turnover and has equipped nearly 900 hotels with its flagship product, the Levly®, of which 70,000 units are installed.

 What was your CSR strategy before contacting Sami?